-This summary is organized as follows.
-The Part One is dedicated to survey of current research.
-In Sections 2 and 3, we present a short preview of the original theory of constraint hierarchies followed by a brief catalogue of well-known constraint hierarchy solvers.
-In Part Two, we explain new results of the dissertation.
-In Section 4, we analyze limits of current local propagation algorithms for solving constraint hierarchies.
-In Section 5, we discuss expert systems and we propose expert systems based on constraints.
-Also, the requirements of these expert systems to underlying system for solving constraint hierarchies are discussed there.
-We give an alternative formal theory of constraint hierarchies and effective algorithms for solving hierarchies in Section 6.
-A particular instance of effective algorithm for solving constraint hierarchies is described in Sections 7 and 8.
-We introduce the notions of a constraint cell and of a constraint network in Section 7 and we also give two sketches of planning algorithms for constructing constraint networks there.
-In Section 8, we give a preview of the execution algorithm for traversing constraint networks and computing the evaluation of variables.
-Finally, we discuss the algorithm for solving HCLP goals using inter-hierarchy comparison in Section 9.
-We conclude with some final remarks on the dissertation and with a survey of future research.
+The paper is organized as follows.
+In Sections 2 and 3, we present a short preview of the theory of constraint hierarchies followed by a brief catalogue of well-known constraint hierarchy solvers.
+The advantages and disadvantages of various constraint hierarchy solvers are also discussed there.
+In Section 4, we describe a general plug-in architecture of constraint hierarchy solvers.
+The Section 5 is dedicated to analysis of limits of local propagation.
+We introduce the notions of a constraint cell and of a constraint network in Section 6.
+We also give two sketches of planning algorithms for constructing constraint networks there.
+In Section 7, we give a preview of the execution algorithm that computes the evaluation of variables.
+We conclude with a summary of the paper.